playcanvas/developer.playcanvas.com/content/en/user-manual/assets/cubemaps.md

 ## Importing Cube Map Textures

 A cube map is an asset that requires six texture assets as input.
 Therefore, in order to fully configure a new cube map asset, you must first import 6 images into your project.
-To do this, simply drag 6 images from your file system into your browser tab running PlayCanvas Editor.
-Once uploaded and processed, the images will appear in the Asset Explorer where they are now ready to be assigned to a cube map asset.
+To do this, simply drag 6 images from your file system into the Assets panel (or select the Asset panel's Upload option).
+Once uploaded and processed, the images will appear in the Assets panel where they are now ready to be assigned to a cube map asset.

 ## Creating New Cube Map